 Signs of overdoses have not been seen at 3 and 5 times the recommended dose.
 However, if they do occur they should be consistent with the mode of action of moxidectin and would be manifested as transient salivation, depression, drowsiness and ataxia 24 to 36 hours post-treatment.
 The signs would usually disappear within 36 to 72 hours without treatment.
 There is no specific antidote.

-If you notice any serious effects or other effects not mentioned in this leaflet, please inform your veterinary surgeon.

-CYDECTIN 2% LA for Sheep has been formulated specifically for subcutaneous injection in the base of the ear of sheep and must not be given by any other route of administration or to any other species.
+CYDECTIN 20 mg/ml LA for Sheep has been formulated specifically for subcutaneous injection in the base of the ear of sheep and must not be given by any other route of administration or to any other species.

-• Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:
+Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:

 - Too frequent and repeated use of anthelmintics from the same class, over an extended period of time.